ComposableAnalytics/Docs/docs/DataRepository/DeepQuery-Details.md

-# QueryDive Details
+# DeepQuery Details

-This page contains detailed information about core QueryDive concepts and the options available for them.
+This page contains detailed information about core DeepQuery concepts and the options available for them.

 ## Collections

-Every QueryDive contains one or more collections.
+Every DeepQuery contains one or more collections.
 Each query collection points to a particular [Repository Collection](./Repository-Details.md#collections), but multiple query collections may point to the same Repository Collection, allowing complex queries that join multiple parts of the same underlying data together.

 The first collection in the query is the **Root Collection**.
 All other collections are defined relative to the root collection, and top level paging of results is based on rows of the root collection.

 All other collections in the query are **Nested Collections**.
-A nested collection is joined to one or more other collections in the query via Link Conditions, defining how to line up rows of the nested collection with the rest of the query.
+A nested collection is joined to one or more other collections in the query via link conditions, defining how to line up rows of the nested collection with the rest of the query.
 In the hierarchy of collections illustrated by the expanded header row, nested collections appear beneath all collections involved in their link conditions.

 ### Adding Collections